danfinlay/MetaMaskDocumentationPrototype/docs/guide/accessing-accounts.md

 * `eth_sign` (insecure and unadvised to use)
 * `eth_personalSign`
 * `eth_signTypedData`
-Once you’ve [connected to a user](/guide/getting-started.html), you can always re-check the current account by checking `ethereum.selectedAddress`.
+Once you’ve [connected to a user](/guide/getting-started.html), you can always re-check the current account by checking `ethereum.selectedAddress` [Deprecated].

 If you’d like to be notified when the address changes, we have an event you can subscribe to:
 ``` javascript